 - They are not dependents on your tax return

 Buying a plan on a health exchange

-Coverage for ‘essential’ care
+Coverage for ‘essential’ health benefits

-Health plans that you buy on your own or through a small employer all must cover “essential health benefits.”
+Health plans that you buy on your own or through a small employer must cover “essential health benefits.”
 This includes plans sold on health insurance exchanges.
 Essential health benefits include: